7Jinx7/Resume_Screening/README.md

 ---

 ## Author
-Developed as part of a data science firm simulation for academic purposes by Sanjana Suresh (primary) and Nimisha Pant.
+Developed as part of a data science classd for academic purposes by Sanjana Suresh (primary) and Nimisha Pant.